 - What are holubtsi?

-- Ukranian cabbage rolls are a hearty comfort food your family will love!
+- Ukrainian cabbage rolls are a hearty comfort food your family will love!

 - Ingredients you'll need

-- How to make Ukranian cabbage rolls (holubtsi)
+- How to make Ukrainian cabbage rolls (holubtsi)

 - Variations and substitutions